-Tap Out: Competitor physically uses the hand or foot to indicate that he or she no longer wishes to continue; or Verbal tap out: When a Competitor verbally announces that they do not wish to continue by yelling "stop" or "tap"; Physical Signs of Distress: When a Competitor show clear and visible signs of distress & the Referee decides that he or she does not wish to continue
+Tap Out.
+Competitor physically uses the hand or feet to indicate that they no longer wish to continue by tapping the mat, them self or the Opponents body more than two (2) times.

+Verbal tap out: When a Competitor verbally announces that they do not wish to continue by screaming or yelling "stop" or "tap".

+Physical Signs of Distress: When a Competitor shows clear and visible signs of distress & the Referee decides that they should not continue or may be danger of serious injury by not submitting.
-Knockout:

-When a Contestant is rendered unconscious due to strikes, kicks, choke or throw (KO).
+When a Contestant is rendered unconscious due to choke, submission hold or another legal manoeuvre.